Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 # Conclusion

-In the end, our seemingly bad idea turned out to be a rather worth while endevour.

 For 200$ we got a fully working decomissioned Alibaba Cloud accelerator featuring a Kintex UltraScale+ FPGA with an easily accessisble debugging/programming interface and enogth pinnout information to define our